fschaeck/AirVPN-hummingbird-docker/README.md

 Execute the Docker build command:

->`docker build -t airvpn-hummingbird -f Dockerfile.debian .` or
->`docker build -t airvpn-hummingbird -f Dockerfile.alpine .`

-from the root-directory of this repository.
+>`docker build -t airvpn-hummingbird -f Dockerfile .` from the root-directory of this repository.
 It will result in a new image **`airvpn-hummingbird`** in your Docker environment.